-- Increasing the awareness of the benefits of an Apprenticeship with learners and employers - Working with Welsh Assembly Government and providers to ensure funding and delivery of the Apprenticeship. - 3.
-Provide career progression information for higher level jobs via Further and Higher Education where appropriate.
+- Increasing the awareness of the benefits of an Apprenticeship with learners and employers - Working with Welsh Government and providers to ensure funding and delivery of the Apprenticeship - Working with training providers in Wales to establish new delivery methods to take into account the difficulties with the geographical locations.

+3. Provide career progression information from entry to higher level jobs.